 While there is no minimum account size required to open or maintain an account, the firm does charge a minimum annual fee that varies depending on your account type.
 Basic plans start at a $500 minimum fee, while business owner and complex estate planning accounts require a minimum fee of $5,000.

-The firm has multiple certified financial planners (CFPs) in it advisor network, among those with other certifications.
-As a fee-based firm, some of CLA’s advisors may sell insurance policies on a commission basis.
+The firm has multiple certified financial planners (CFPs) in it advisor network, among other certifications.
+As a fee-based firm, some of the firm's advisors may sell insurance policies on a commission basis.
 However, do remember that this firm abides by fiduciary duty and therefore must act in your best interest.

 CliftonLarsonAllen Wealth Advisors, LLC Background

 CliftonLarsonAllen Wealth Advisors, LLC was created in 2000.
 It has gone through many ownership transactions, but CliftonLarsonAllen LLP, a financial services business, now control the firm.